-Sub-attributes: uncertainty fixed

-uncertainty variable factor
+Sub-attributes: uncertainty fixed see clause 28.22 uncertainty variable factor see clause 28.23

-29.41 vessel speed limit
+29.42 vessel speed limit

 Vessel speed limit: IHO Definition: The maximum allowed rate of travel for a vessel in an area in knots.

 Indication: The complex attribute describes the speed limit for vessels in an area where speed is restricted.